Ohio Workers’ Compensation Claims Process

 It’s scary to think that an injury on the job could prevent you from supporting yourself and your family.
-However, for many Ohio resident, this nightmare situation is a reality — especially for those in dangerous occupations who risk their safety every day.
+However, for many Ohio residents, this nightmare situation is a reality — especially for those in dangerous occupations who risk their safety every day.

 If you’ve suffered a workplace injury, you’re likely worried about if and when you’ll be able to get back to work.
 You also need to consider how you will get the compensation that will allow you and your family to live as normally as possible.
 The workers’ compensation attorneys at Plevin & Gallucci understand that the answers to these questions can impact the rest of your life and we’re here to help.

 We handle the legal hurdles that can tie up a worker’s compensation claim through our extensive knowledge from over 40 years of representing injured workers in Ohio.

 - Filing a Workers’ Compensation Claim in Ohio

 - Time Limits on Ohio Workers’ Compensation Claims

 When you experience a workplace injury in Ohio, you are eligible to receive benefits provided by the Ohio workers’ compensation system.
 These benefits can help cover the staggering expenses that may follow an injury, such as medical bills, lost wages, and physical rehabilitation, so it’s important to follow the proper procedures to secure benefits as soon as possible.
 If you’re wondering how to file a workers’ compensation claim, here are the steps to follow: